-The balance of such Investor Shares that are not redeemed on that dealing day because of the limit established above will be redeemed on the next dealing day, subject to the directors' same power of deferral until the original redemption instructions have been satisfied.
+The balance of such Investor Shares that are not redeemed on that dealing day because of the limit established above will be redeemed on the next dealing day, subject to the directors' same power of deferral until the orignal redemption instructions have been satisfied.
 Redemption requests which are deferred to the following dealing day will be given priority over any redemption requests received in relation to the said dealing day.

-On 22 December 2016, the Sub-Fund offered a private placement bond of CZK 500 million.
+On 22 December 2016, the Sub-Fund offered on the Prague Stock Exchange a private placement bond of CZK 500 million.
 In 2016, the sub-Fund issued CZK 460 million.
 On 27 December 2017, the Sub-Fund further offered and issued CZK 340 million bonds.
 On 8 January 2018, the Sub-Fund further offered and issued CZK 200 million bonds.
-The bonds' maturity date is on 22 December 2021 with fixed annual coupons of 4.5%.
-During 2019, Alpha Quest Opportunity Fund subscribed for CZK 447 million (equivalent to EUR 17,457,707) bonds and sold CZK 219 million (equivalent to EUR 8,537,615).
-The outstanding balance as at end of 2019 is CZK 227 million (equivalent to EUR 8,916,476).
+The bonds are unsecured, their maturity date is on 22 December 2021 and have fixed annual coupons of 4.5%.